duaisha/AutoRate/README.md

 Note: Features and codes will be released soon

+THis code will be released by end of March 2020.
+Appologies for the same.

 # AutoRate

 This is the README file for the official code, features and model release associated with the 2019 FG paper, "AutoRate: How attentive is the driver?".